dndnext/shentaria/README.md

 > Need ideas on how to slice input images into tiles.
 Though do we need tiles?
 - [ ] Find way of transitioning between layers on front end.
 - [ ] Nice way to add points of interest.
+- [ ] Move to now/github pages hosts site, with a GCP or hosted SQL backend to save costs/maintenance.